IF YOU DO NOT HAVE A JOB YET...

 You need to download/print the 9-week sheet out and you need to be keeping track of your hours over the next 9 weeks and at the end, you will enter the data and print that out to turn it in.

 To do that, you will open this sheet on your computer, and fill in the times you worked on the particular days.
-You will turn in this PRINTED copy for the grade (Not the handwritten copy)
+You will turn in this PRINTED AND SIGNED copy for the grade (Not the handwritten copy).

-Also at the end of the 9 weeks, your employer will fill out an evaluation sheet and you need to have that turned in at the same time as your 9-week time card.
+Also at the end of the 9 weeks, your employer will fill out an Employer Evaluation sheet and you need to have that turned in at the same time as your 9-week time card.
 I will remind you all once this time draws closer.

 I understand that every job is different and many of you will have questions.
 Please feel free to send me an email (firstname.lastname@example.org) and I will get you an answer ASAP.
 Asking me in-class is okay too; however, emailing me ensures that I have documentation of what your question is exactly and it ensures a clearer answer.